TASEmulators/BizHawk/contributing.md

 git branch --set-upstream-to=upstream/master master
 ```

-Before touching the code, create a new branch off `master` it with a descriptive name.
+Before touching the code, create a new branch off `master` with a descriptive name.

 After touching the code, commit your changes.
 Try to group your changes into many smaller commits with a clear purpose to each—committing early and often can help.
 Bonus points if each commit can build and run.
 If you made the branch a while ago, pull `master` and *rebase, not merge*.
 Then push to your fork, and you can submit a pull request at any time on GitHub.